decentralized-identity/did-recovery/sfs/explainer.md

 ##### The Brute Force is With You

-In order to recombine the honey inputs with their shares correctly (without an assumption of perfect alignment) we iterate through all possible combinations, adding back in our inputs and attempting decrypt the resulting values with the Shamir implementation decryption function.
+In order to recombine the honey inputs with their shares correctly (without an assumption of perfect alignment) we iterate through all possible permutations of inputs, add back in the input values to all non-repeating share combinations, and attempting decrypt the resulting values with the Shamir implementation decryption function.

 *Pseudo code for generation of possible share values:*